sunscale/Akantu/doc/dev-doc/manual/solidmechanicsmodel.rst

 User specified functors can also be implemented.
 A full example for setting both initial and boundary conditions can be found in ``examples/boundary_conditions.cc``.
-The problem solved in this example is shown in :numref:`fig-smm-bc_and_id`.
+The problem solved in this example is shown in :numref:`fig-smm-bc_and_ic`.
 It consists of a plate that is fixed with movable supports on the left and bottom side.
 On the right side, a traction, which increases linearly with the number of time steps, is applied.
 The initial displacement and